 For example, using onsite sales numbers from the TTB, on-premise BA-defined craft data from CGA Nielsen, and BA-defined craft data from IRI Group weighted by their 2020 volume share (12.4%, 13.5%, and 74.1%, respectively) also gives 8%.

 We do make small revisions to the previous year numbers when new data becomes available.
 For example, this year we have adjusted our 2020 growth estimate down to -10%, from the -9% reported last year.

 The total craft numbers may be apples to oranges because of changes in the craft data set (due to large brewer acquisitions, etc.).
 The growth numbers are presented on a comparable apples to apples basis.
 So, the growth numbers reflect breweries that were in the data set both years.

 We ask brewers not to include these in their numbers.
 While it’s possible that some non-beer volume does get included, we work to report just on the beer volumes of the breweries involved.
-We ask separately about non-beer and distilled spirits and will be presenting those numbers to members during the Collab Hour webinar on Thursday, April 8.
+We ask separately about non-beer and distilled spirits and will be presenting those numbers to members during the Craft Brewers Conference® (CBC).